EFSC Proctored Exam Information

-In-person academic proctored exams for EFSC classes at an EFSC Assessment Center are only available if an instructor arranges an exception based on accommodations for students with disabilities.
-Review the "SAIL Students" tab below for more details on test scheduling for qualifying students.
+In-person academic proctored exams for EFSC classes at an EFSC Assessment Center are only available if an instructor arranges an exception based on accommodations for students with disabilities or if the instructor of an on-campus EFSC class arranges a make-up exam for an on-campus student.
+Review the "SAIL Students" tab below for more details on test scheduling for qualifying SAIL students.
+On-campus students will receive further instructions about the approval and scheduling process from the EFSC Assessment Center staff once their teacher arranges a proctored make-up exam.
 Students from outside institutions may schedule an in-person proctored exam for a fee on a space-available basis following the process in the "Non-EFSC Students" tab.

-EFSC has approved the third-party service ProctorU to offer online proctored testing and also licensed Honorlock, a third-party proctoring tool that instructors can connect to exams.
-For more information about these online tools, including associated ProctorU fees, please refer to the "ProctorU" and "Honorlock" tabs in the box at the bottom of the page.
+EFSC has licensed Honorlock, a third-party proctoring tool that instructors can connect to exams.
+For more information about this online tool, please refer to the "Honorlock" tab in the box below.
 EFSC is offering limited access to select campus Computer Lab locations if an EFSC student needs to use a computer, with a camera and the other technical requirements to take an online proctored exam that you have scheduled for an EFSC class.
 See the "Computer Access" tab below for more details for EFSC students only.

-EFSC Assessment Centers are only offering in-person EFSC academic testing, including proctored exams, for students with SAIL accommodations approved through EFSC's Student Access for Approved Learning (SAIL) office.
+EFSC Assessment Centers offer in-person EFSC academic testing, including proctored exams, for students with SAIL accommodations approved through EFSC's Student Access for Approved Learning (SAIL) office.